LaussenLabs/atriumdb/sdk/docs/source/installation.rst

 ---------------

 If you are using AtriumDB with MariaDB on Linux you have to make sure you have at least MariaDB server version 10.11 installed on your computer first.
+If you don't run the commands below.
 On windows this step is unnecessary and you can go straight pip installing AtriumDB.

 .. code-block:: bash